filip-pr/Uni-Art/README.md

 - Font in which the image or video will be rendered (and made to match the best)
 - Specifying number of characters an image or a video frame should have
 - And more..

-Please note that this is only the first release and the app is still likely somewhat buggy.

 ## Installation